 - Class teachers are supported in planning for children with SEND.
 They are signposted to additional learning resources. - Training needs for all staff to improve the learning of all children with SEND are arranged.
-Staff consult with other professionals to identify new learning programmes that will support learning. - The school has a provision map showing the range of provision, additional staffing and support that is available to support pupil learning. - Parents/Carers are invited via telephone or zoom to termly passport meetings where they can learn strategies to support their child's learning at home - All interventions are reviewed and the impact is measured regularly. - Inclusion meetings with the SENCo, DHT and AHTs are held to discuss the needs of the children and strategies/resources that can be put in place
+Staff consult with other professionals to identify new learning programmes that will support learning. - Parents/Carers are invited to termly passport meetings where they can learn strategies to support their child's learning at home - All interventions are reviewed and the impact is measured regularly. - Inclusion meetings with the SENCo, Assistant Head for Inclusion and year group Assistant Heads are held to discuss the needs of the children and strategies/resources that can be put in place